Martin-Rudolph/cuDebye/README.md

-# cuDebye
+# cuDebye Version 1.0 (Obsolete)

-A fast experimental cuda routine for the evaluation of powder diffraction patterns from atomistic models.
+First version of cuDebye.
+For the latest version check the master branch.